Distributed Adaptive Signal Fusion for Fractional Programs: Introduction

-To solve generic distributed signal fusion or spatial filtering optimization problems without centralizing the data at a fusion center, an algorithmic framework called distributed adaptive signal fusion (DASF) has been proposed in \cite{musluoglu2022unifiedp1,musluoglu2022unifiedp2}.
+For this purpose, an algorithmic framework called distributed adaptive signal fusion (DASF) has been proposed in \cite{musluoglu2022unifiedp1,musluoglu2022unifiedp2}.
 The main idea behind this method is to iteratively create a compressed version of the global problem at each node by transmitting only compressed data within the network, therefore greatly reducing the communication cost.
 These compressed problems are then solved locally at each node, and the process is repeated with a new batch of measured signals to be able to track changes in the signal statistics.
 A convenient property of the DASF ``meta'' algorithm is that the local problems to be solved at each node are compressed instances of the original (centralized) problem.
 The DASF algorithm therefore merely requires to ``copy-paste'' this solver at each individual node \cite{musluoglu2022dsfotoolbox}.